devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 1. For the `Origin domain` start typing the name of the bucket you create.
 The S3 bucket should appear.
    > ![Origin domain entry](originDomainEntry.png)
 1. In the name edit box, change the name so that it is just your DNS name for simplicity.
-1. Under `Origin access` change from `public`, because our S3 bucket is not public, to `Origin access control settings`.
+1. Under `Origin access` change from `public`, because our S3 bucket is not public, to **Origin access control settings**.
 Create a new OAC if you don't already have one, and press `Create`.
 The OAC allows CloudFront to request private files from S3.
 This will display a message saying that you need to update the S3 bucket policy.
 We will do this step later.
 1. Skip down to `Default cache behavior`
-   1. Under `Viewer protocol policy` specify `Redirect HTTP to HTTPS`
+   1. Under `Viewer protocol policy` specify **Redirect HTTP to HTTPS**
-   1. Under `Allowed HTTP methods` specify `GET, HEAD, OPTIONS`.
+   1. Under `Allowed HTTP methods` specify **GET, HEAD, OPTIONS**.
-   1. Under `Cache key and origin requests` choose the `CachingOptimized` cache policy.
+   1. Under `Cache key and origin requests` choose the **CachingOptimized** cache policy.
-   1. Under the `Web Application Firewall (WAF)` choose the option to `Do not enable security protections`.
+   1. Under the `Web Application Firewall (WAF)` choose the option to **Do not enable security protections**.
 This is an additional paid service that you don't need at this time.
 1. Skip down to `Settings`
-   1. Under `Price class` specify `Use only North America and Europe.
+   1. Under `Price class` specify **Use only North America and Europe**.
 Unless of course you want your JWT Pizza to be optimized for access in Asia.
 (Realize that there may be additional charges for choosing this option.)
-   1. Under `Alternate domain name` press `add item` and type your DNS name (e.g. pizza.byucsstudent.click).
+   1. Under `Alternate domain name` press **add item** and type your DNS name (e.g. pizza.byucsstudent.click).
    1. Chose the certificate that you created in the previous section.
       > ![Settings](settings.png)
-   1. Set _index.html_ as the `Default root object` so that it will be used when the root domain is specified.
+   1. Set **index.html** as the `Default root object` so that it will be used when the root domain is specified.
    1. Provide a description for the distribution such as `JWT Pizza`.
 1. Press `Create distribution`.